Celebrating International Creativity Month

 The Chimpanzee Skeleton was made in GRP (including a sculpted skull) with a mix of modified faux bones.
 All held together by a metal armature frame.
 All figures were then installed onto pre-constructed museum style plinths.

-The figures now sit proudly in the brand-new queue area for the ride creating a unique blend of theme park style fantasy with museum style reality and are sure to both intrigue, thrill and tower above guests as they discover the story of Voletarium and the Adventure Club of Europe in one of the resorts most cutting edge and beautifully realised attractions.
+The figures now sit proudly in the brand new queue area for the ride creating a unique blend of theme park style fantasy with museum style reality and are sure to both intrigue, thrill and tower above guests as they discover the story of Voletarium and the Adventure Club of Europe in one of the resorts most cutting edge and beautifully realised attractions

-We asked our Creative Director, David Bloodworth, about how his team tackled this project, ‘To produce life size representations of a 9ft yeti and a 7ft long Sabre Tooth Tiger allowed our team to fully flex their creativity.
+We asked our Creative Director, David Bloodworth, about how his team tackled this project, ‘To produce life size representations of a 9ft yeti and a 7ft long Sabre Tooth Tiger allowed our team to utilise their creative skills.
 The research, sculpting, moulding, hair flocking and making up the final models touched all disciplines within our art department.
 It was a huge team effort and we are quite rightly delighted with the results.
 It is very representative of not only the conventional creativity required in the execution of lifelike sculpture of exhibition quality, but also of the creative thinking that is required to succeed in a project of this type.
 As Creative Director, I am extremely proud of not only the final results but also of the team which showed such tenacity to finish the project to such a high quality.